Gode Chain Reaches Self Reported Market Cap of $148.51 Million (GODE)

-Gode Chain (GODE) traded 2.9% lower against the dollar during the 1 day period ending at 20:00 PM Eastern on July 16th.
-Gode Chain has a total market cap of $148.51 million and approximately $60,601.89 worth of Gode Chain was traded on exchanges in the last day.
-In the last seven days, Gode Chain has traded down 11.3% against the dollar.
-One Gode Chain token can now be bought for about $0.0022 or 0.00000007 BTC on popular exchanges.
+Gode Chain (GODE) traded 2.8% lower against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on July 20th.
+Gode Chain has a total market cap of $148.51 million and approximately $164,245.63 worth of Gode Chain was traded on exchanges in the last day.
+One Gode Chain token can now be bought for approximately $0.0027 or 0.00000009 BTC on exchanges.
+In the last week, Gode Chain has traded 19.1% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.